JuliaParallel/PETSc.jl/README.md

   Pkg.build("MPI")
 ```

-Currently, only MPI implementations where the Fortran communicator is the same as the C communictor are supported.
-This is due to the current implementation of the MPI.jl package.
-MPICH is one MPI implementation that satisfies this requirement.
-Note that OPENMPI does not.

 ## Auto Generation Notes
 PETSc uses preprocessor variables to decide what code to include when compiling
 the library.
 Clang does not know what preprocessor variables were defined at